KaushalBhatol/kaushal.iblogger.org/README.md

 * __Q.
 Why you need this?__
   * I'm simple guy and love's shortcuts too, Before doing this I used wordpress, But my site going slow down.
 And I don't want to purchace anything.
 So used my some of knowledge and created pure php without database site.

 * __Q.
-Can I customize this for my site?__
+Can You customize this for your site?__
   * Yes, You can freely use my code for your site.
-I  also created [Theme](Theme/) foler were startup files are stored.
-It Helpls you lot.
+I  also created [Theme](Theme/) folder were template files are stored.
+It Helpls you a lot.

 * __Q.
 What skills I need for customize This?__
   * Not much more, You just need little html and php. don't affraid with php, Me to have a small knowledge of php. just take some time with my code many things are mentioned as commet. you just need to change that.